cloudflare/cfssl/README.md

 for the root and intermediate certificate pools, respectively.
 These default to "ca-bundle.crt" and "int-bundle."
 If the "remote" option is provided, all signature operations will be forwarded to the remote CFSSL.

+'-int-dir' specifies intermediates directory. '-metadata' is a file for root certificate presence.
+The content of the file is a json dictionary (k,v): each key k is SHA-1 digest of a root certificate while value v is a list of key store filenames. '-config' specifies path to configuration file. '-responder' and  '-responder-key' are Certificate for OCSP responder and private key for OCSP responder certificate, respectively.

 The amount of logging can be controlled with the `-loglevel` option.
 This comes *before* the serve command: